SimPy is a process-based discrete-event simulation language based on standard Python and released under the GNU LGPL.

 Software developers are also encouraged to interface SimPy with other Python- accessible packages, such as GUI, database or mapping and to share these new capabilities with the community under the GNU LGPL.

-You can install SimPy easily via PIP (or easy_install):
+You can install SimPy easily via PIP:

 You can also download and install SimPy manually: